PROSTATE SURGERY

 time:

-minimally invasive techniques with high-definition cameras means that your body can recover more quickly.
+Minimally invasive techniques with high-definition 3D cameras mean the body heals more quickly.

 High success rate in cancer removal:

-the control delivered by the da Vinci SP robot ensures precise removal of cancerous tissue, allowing your surgeon to remove it altogether.
+The control delivered by the da Vinci SP robot enables accurate removal of cancerous tissue.

 Preservation of sexual